quangdvn/eppla-online-shopping/readme.md

     php artisan migrate
     php artisan db:seed
     php artisan serve

+#### Step 7: Set up Stripe Payment

+My project uses Stripe (for now) as the main method for customers to check out order

+Feel free to contact me to be provided with STRIPE_KEY and STRIPE_SECRET

 #### Now you have completed starting up my project, just dive in and enjoy yourself !!!